-- Bladder cancer: This cancer starts when your urinary bladder cells begin growing out of control.
+Bladder cancer: This cancer starts when your urinary bladder cells begin growing out of control.
 As more cancer cells develop and grow, they can form a tumor which can spread to other areas of your body over time.
-Proper testing25 and treatment are vital if you suspect bladder cancer.
+Proper testing and treatment are vital if you suspect bladder cancer.

 When trying to figure out how to keep your urinary system healthy, consider these healthy drinks.

-- You can help prevent incontinence by drinking enough water.
-When you're not drinking
+Water: You can help prevent incontinence by drinking enough water.

 Along with beverages, it's also a good idea to know the foods for a healthy bladder and kidneys.
 If your bladder is sensitive, there are still foods you can enjoy without irritating it.
 You already know the foods you should avoid.
 Here are some bladder-cleansing foods you may want to eat.